kuanb/kuanb.github.io/about.md

 #### Quick Pitch

-I'm a recent graduate of the [Recurse Center](https://www.recurse.com/) (previously called Hacker School).
-It was an amazing experience - for the uninitiated, RC is a 3-month retreat for programmers in New York City.
-Prior to RC, I was a graduate student at MIT's [Master of City Planning](http://dusp.mit.edu/) [Transportation Systems Planning](http://dusp.mit.edu/transportation/program/overview) program.
+I'm a graduate student at MIT's [Master of City Planning](http://dusp.mit.edu/) [Transportation Systems Planning](http://dusp.mit.edu/transportation/program/overview) program.
 My interests lie in the implementation of digital solutions in engaging spatial (and, often, transport-related) issues.
-While I have extensive international experience, from Mexico City to Dhaka, Bangladesh; my interests in urban issues was initially spurred by my time in St. Louis, Missouri.
+Through both my research and work, I've taken on a number of lead technical roles, executing software developement and deployment in a wide variety of settings.
+This has provided me with extensive international experience, from Mexico City to Dhaka, Bangladesh.
+That said, my interest in engineering solutions to nuanced urban challenges was initially spurred by my time in St. Louis, Missouri.
 Consequently, I have a particular interest in domestic research as well.

 #### Current Work